cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2026/standardflow.md

 ```

   - Verify that the sensitivity of the shape analysis is indeed improved over the counting analysis in the first part. -> TO BE MOVED LATER AS OPTIONAL EXERCISE
-  - *Advanced task*: You can open the workspace ROOT file interactively and print the contents: `w->Print();`.
+  - *task*: You can open the workspace ROOT file interactively and print the contents: `w->Print();`.
 Each process is represented by a PDF object that depends on the shape morphing nuisance parameters.
 From the workspace, choose a process and shape uncertainty, and make a plot overlaying the nominal shape with different values of the shape morphing nuisance parameter.
 You can change the value of a parameter with `w->var("X")->setVal(Y)`, and access a particular pdf with `w->pdf("Z")`.
 PDF objects in RooFit have a [createHistogram](https://root.cern.ch/doc/master/classRooAbsReal.html#a552a08367c964e689515f2b5c92c8bbe) method that requires the name of the observable (the variable defining the x-axis) - this is called `CMS_th1x` in combine datacards.
 Feel free to ask for help with this!

 ### B: MC Statistical uncertainties

+On top of yield and shape systematics, there is an important source of uncertainty we should introduce.
+Our estimates of the backgrounds come either from MC simulation or from sideband regions in data, and in both cases these estimates are subject to a statistical uncertainty on the number of simulated or data events.
+In principle we should include an independent statistical uncertainty for every bin of every process in our model.
+It's important to note that <span style="font-variant:small-caps;">Combine</span>/`RooFit` does not take this into account automatically - statistical fluctuations of the data are implicitly accounted for in the likelihood formalism, but statistical uncertainties in the model must be specified by us.

+One way to implement these uncertainties is to create a `shape` uncertainty for each bin of each process, in which the up and down histograms have the contents of the bin
+ shifted up and down by the $1\sigma$ uncertainty.
+However this makes the likelihood evaluation computationally inefficient, and can lead to a large number of nuisance parameters
+in more complex models.
+Instead we will use a feature in <span style="font-variant:small-caps;">Combine</span> called `autoMCStats` that creates these automatically from the datacard,
+and uses a technique called "Barlow-Beeston-lite" to reduce the number of systematic uncertainties that are created.
+This works on the assumption that for high MC event counts we can model the uncertainty with a Gaussian distribution.
+Given the uncertainties in different bins are independent, the total uncertainty of several processes in a particular bin is just the sum of $N$ individual Gaussians, which is itself a Gaussian distribution.
+So instead of $N$ nuisance parameters we need only one.
+This breaks down when the number of events is small and we are not in the Gaussian regime.
+The `autoMCStats` tool has a threshold setting on the number of events below which the the Barlow-Beeston-lite approach is not used, and instead a
+Poisson PDF is used to model per-process uncertainties in that bin.

+After reading the full documentation on `autoMCStats` [here](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit/part2/bin-wise-stats/), add the corresponding line to your datacard.
+Start by setting a threshold of 0, i.e. `[channel] autoMCStats 0`, to force the use of Barlow-Beeston-lite in all bins.

+When running the `text2workspace` step on a datacard with autoMCStats enabled, you will get a report on how each bin has been treated by this algorithm.

+**Tasks and questions:**
+  - Try to increase the Poisson threshold.
+How does the `text2workspace` report changes?
+  - Check how much the cross section measurement and uncertainties change using `FitDiagnostics`. -> PER DOPO
+  - It is also useful to check how the expected uncertainty changes using an Asimov dataset, say with `r=10` injected.  -> PER DOPO
+  - **Advanced task:** See what happens if the Poisson threshold is increased.
+Based on your results, what threshold would you recommend for this analysis? -> PER DOPO